pivot-access-ltd/bma-offline-docs/src/how-to-enable-high-availability-5120.md

 <a href="#heading--secondary-api-servers"><h3 id="heading--secondary-api-servers">Enable highly-available API services</h3></a>

+[tabs]
-[tab version="snap-2.9#cli,snap-2.9#ui,snap-3.0#cli,snap-3.0#ui,snap-3.1#cli,snap-3.1#ui," view=""]
+[tab version="snap-3.2,snap-3.1,snap-3.0,snap-2.9" view="UI,CLI"]
 Setting up high-availability using snaps is relatively easy:

-1. Set up PostgreSQL for high-availability as [explained above](/t/how-to-enable-high-availability/nnnn#heading--postgresql-ha).
+1. Set up PostgreSQL for high-availability as [explained above](#heading--postgresql-ha).
 PostgreSQL should run outside of the snap.
-2. [Install](/t/how-to-install-maas/nnnn#heading--install-from-snap) the MAAS snap on each machine you intend to use as a rack or region controller.
+2. [Install](/t/how-to-install-maas/5128#heading--install-from-snap) the MAAS snap on each machine you intend to use as a rack or region controller.
 You'll need the MAAS shared secret, located here, `/var/snap/maas/common/maas/secret`, on the first region controller you set up.
-3. [Initialise the snap](/t/how-to-install-maas/nnnn#heading--initialisation) as a `rack` or `region` controller.
+3. [Initialise the snap](/t/how-to-install-maas/5128#heading--initialisation) as a `rack` or `region` controller.
 Note that if you intend to use a machine as a region controller, you'll need to tell MAAS how to access your PostgreSQL database host with the following four arguments:

 1.   `--database-host DATABASE_HOST`
 2.   `--database-name DATABASE_NAME`
 3.   `--database-user DATABASE_USER`
 4.   `--database-pass DATABASE_PASS`
 [/tab]

-[tab version="deb-2.9#cli,deb-2.9#ui,deb-3.0#cli,deb-3.0#ui,deb-3.1#cli,deb-3.1#ui," view=""]
+[tab version="deb-3.2,deb-3.1,deb-3.0,deb-2.9" view="UI,CLI"]
-Please see [Region controllers](/t/how-to-manage-regions/nnnn) and [Multiple region endpoints](#heading--multiple-region-endpoints) for more information about how to install and configure rack controllers for multiple region controllers.
+Please see [Region controllers](/t/how-to-manage-regions/5176) and [Multiple region endpoints](#heading--multiple-region-endpoints) for more information about how to install and configure rack controllers for multiple region controllers.
 [/tab]
+[/tabs]

 <a href="#heading--load-balancing-with-haproxy-optional"><h3 id="heading--load-balancing-with-haproxy-optional">Load balancing with HAProxy (optional)</h3></a>